umnovjp/NHLShiftStats1/README.md

 ## Print Goals Button
 This is optional feature will print all goals of the game to the screen if a user wants to see that.
 But this button is unlikely to stay there in the final version.

+## Notes
+It is first time when I use 4 nested loops in JavaScript.
+That was wonderful experience to do it again